Secure your networks with Azure Firewall Manager

 Deploying Azure Firewall Manager for Hub Virtual Networks

-The recommended process to deploy Azure Firewall Manager for Hub Virtual Networks is as follows:
+The recommended process to deploy Azure Firewall Manager for Hub Virtual Networks is:

-Do this either by creating a Hub Virtual Network using Azure Firewall Manager and peering spoke virtual networks to it using virtual network peering, or by creating a virtual network and adding virtual network connections and peering spoke virtual networks to it using virtual network peering.
+Create a hub and spoke architecture.
+Either by creating a Hub Virtual Network using Azure Firewall Manager and peering spoke virtual networks to it.
+Or create a virtual network and add virtual network connections and peering spoke virtual networks to the peering.

-Configure User Defined Routes to route traffic to your Hub Virtual Network firewall
+Configure User Defined Routes to route traffic to the Hub Virtual Network firewall.

 Deploying Azure Firewall Manager for Secured Virtual Hubs